• Home

 If you’re more interested in seeing the historical and natural side of Xochimilco, you’ve got a few options:

-- Take a kayak tour: if you really want to get in touch with the nature of the canals of Xochimilco, take a kayak tour instead.
+• 🛶 Take a kayak tour: if you really want to get in touch with the nature of the canals of Xochimilco, take a kayak tour instead.
 You can get into narrower canals where the boats don’t go, see more birds and wildlife and experience the farmland.
 For a truly unique and peaceful nature experience, organise your tour for sunrise, when the mist is rising off the canals and the town hasn’t woken up yet!
-This kayak tour has a sunrise, daytime or sunset option.
+This sunrise kayak tour includes transport from the city (ideal, as it’s very early for an Uber) and breakfast on one of the chinampas.

 Xochimilco tips